espsrc/pysnacks_1/README.md

 PySnacks 1 consist of four sessions dedicated to fundamental packages (Pandas, Astropy, Astroquery, Matplotlib) in combination with the Gaia dataset which will take place on 22, 25, 29 March and 1 April 2022 from 10am to 1pm (CET),

 Session 1 - 22nd March 2022
- - Basic queries
+ - Astropy main ingredientes
- - Coordinate Transformations
+ - Coordinate transformations
+ - Vizier queries

 Session 2 - 25th March 2022
- - Plotting and Tabular Data
+ - Tables: Astropy and Pandas tables
- - Plotting and Pandas
+ - Plotting and exploratory analysis
- - Transform and Select
+ - Transformations

 Session 3 - 29th March 2022
  - Join